 Fear, power, and passwords: the psychology of cybersecurity success and failure

-This morning's many headlines include Microsoft’s disclosure of yet another massive security breach of government agencies brought about primarily through phishing techniques.
-In this model, of course, fake emails are typically sent to a company's employees who then, through error or inattention, provide login information to the hackers.
+The world’s headlines often include accounts of hacking brought about through something known as “phishing.”
+In this technique, fake emails are typically sent to a company's employees who then, through error or inattention, provide login information to the hackers.
 Of all the ways hackers break into computer systems, phishing is one the most common and yet, in theory at least, the easiest to prevent.
 As with passwords given away on a phone call, or laptops left unsecured, phishing illustrates how so often a psychological phenomenon leads to a major cybersecurity failure.
 Understanding how to ensure cybersecurity compliance, therefore, is a subject of much research and debate.
 Given the prevalence of the problem, however, there remains much to be discovered and improved in this all too human aspect of information security.

 Keep reading with a 7-day free trial

 Subscribe to DEI Research to keep reading this post and get 7 days of free access to the full post archives.